VickyVouk/GDELT_GPI_SHAP_project/README.md

 <img width="489" alt="results_models" src="https://user-images.githubusercontent.com/35956507/146415438-7b5e7c27-fc3b-4966-bb0c-941462497ef8.png">
 <sup>Figure 1.
 Pearson Correlation and MAPE for all country model. </sup>

-We run again the code `Preparation_gpi_gdelt_files_for_machine_learning.ipynb` to create the data that we used for future prediction when GPI data is not yet available.
-These data can find in the folder named `all_variables_200803_202009`.

 ## SHAP methodology
 We use the SHAP methodology to identify which external GDELT variables drive the GPI estimations.
 This can be useful for explaining the models' behavior and diagnosing errors in the predictions.
 Particularly, we choose Saudi Arabia and Yemen to understand better and interpret the results and errors of the predictive models based on historical data.
 Additionally, we choose the United Kingdom and the United States to estimate their future GPI values to gain initial insights into the country's peace before the official GPI score becomes available.
 Below, you can find the corresponding codes: